-Persons, Activities and Property subject to the TAX on Net Profits.
+Persons, Activities and Property are subject to the TAX on Net Profits.
 Partnership income which is the net income from business, profession or farming, including guaranteed payments is taxable.

-Persons subject to the TAX on Net Profits: Any individual engaged in a business, trade, profession or other activity carried on for a profit, shall pay the TAX on the Net Profits therefrom.
+Persons are subject to the TAX on Net Profits: Any individual engaged in a business, trade, profession or other activity carried on for a profit, shall pay the TAX on the Net Profits therefrom.
 The form of business shall not be the determining factor.

-EXAMPLES of net profits without intending in any way to limit the provisions of the Resolutions and Ordinances of the participating Municipalities and School Districts are:
+EXAMPLES of Net Profits are:

-1. The net profits of a business, profession or farm conducted by a sole proprietor.

-2. The net profits of a business, profession or farm conducted as a partner.

-3. The net profits of a limited liability company as referenced in Act 106 of 1994 known as the Limited Liability Company Act, in Section 8925 of the Act.

-4. Net profits from the operation of hotels, motels, tourist homes, boarding houses, bed and breakfast establishments, mobile home parks, child care, adult care, day care and other similar businesses.

-5. Net profits from the business of renting personal property.

-6. Net income from rental of real estate.
+- 1. The net profits of a business, profession or farm conducted by a sole proprietor. - 2.
+The net profits of a business, profession or farm conducted as a partner. - 3.
+The net profits of a limited liability company as referenced in Act 106 of 1994 known as the Limited Liability Company Act, in Section 8925 of the Act. - 4.
+Net profits from the operation of hotels, motels, tourist homes, boarding houses, bed and breakfast establishments, mobile home parks, child care, adult care, day care and other similar businesses. - 5.
+Net profits generated under the provision of rental services, from the business of renting personal property. - 6.
+Net profits on Pa.
+Schedule C from rental of real estate.
 Any individual obtaining net profits from the rental or leasing of any commercial, industrial or residential property must file and pay the TAX on such profits.
-(Also refer to Section 205 H and Q).
+(Also refer to Section 205.)

-Real estate rentals received in the course of a trade or business are taxable.
+Real estate rental services Pa.
+Schedule C "profits" received in the course of a trade or business are taxable.
 Rental income received from the operation of real estate is subject to this tax when the owner actively manages and supervises the property himself/herself or through agents or servants, by providing labor and service in connection with it.
 By furnishing labor and service - this signifies activity and participation on the part of the owner and classifies him or her as conducting or carrying on a business.